• sough •

 Meaning: 1.
 A rushing, susurrous sound like the rustling wind over leaves or water over stones.
 2. A soft murmuring soothing sound; a sigh.

 In Play: Soughful sounds need not be natural: "When the sough of traffic on the expressway near Dr. Lansing Boyle's house no longer kept him awake at night, he knew he had found his home."
-I should also mention that today's Good Word may be used as verb: "The soughing trees were such a lullaby above Rita Book that she fell asleep halfway through the first chapter of her new novel."
+I should also mention that today's Good Word may be used as a verb: "The soughing trees were such a lullaby above Rita Book that she fell asleep halfway through the first chapter of her new novel."

 Word History: Today's Good Word goes way back to Proto-Indo-European (s)wagh- "sound", probably of imitative (onomatopoeic) origin.
 Notice the initial S is the Fickle S that vanished in some languages over the course of history.
 Greek didn't like the S or the W, so both these sounds vanished in that language, leaving ekho "echo".
 English borrowed the Latin borrowing, echo.
-Latin dispensed with the S, too, but then converted the W to V, giving rise to vagitus, the cry of a new born child.
-(Let us all now utter a sough of gratitude to Luke Javan, now a Grand Panjandrum of the Alpha Agora, for suggesting today's Good Word.)
+Latin dispensed with the S, too, but then converted the W to V, giving rise to vagitus, the cry of a newborn child.
+(Let us all now utter a sough of gratitude to Luke Javan, a Grand Panjandrum of the Alpha Agora, for suggesting today's Good Word.)